-Below is a brief description of the 8 Wastes of Lean, and ways to combat these issues in your facility.
+Below is a brief description of the 8 Wastes, and ways to combat these issues in your facility.
 A good way to remember these wastes is through the acronym DOWNTIME.

 - Defects - products or services that don't meet company standards

 - Overproduction - producing more of a product than customer demand requires

 - Waiting - the down time between steps in a production process

 - Non-utilized talent - not taken full use of employees

 - Transportation - unnecessary movement of materials in production processes

 - Inventory - making/storing more than meets customer demand